JadeMatrix/SHOW/examples/README.md

 nc 0.0.0.0 9090
 ```

-Then, before 10 seconds have passed (that's the connection timeout hard-coded into this server), paste any number of HTTP requests.
+Then, before 10 seconds have passed (that's the connection timeout hard-coded into this server), paste at least one HTTP request; you can wait up to 10 seconds between pastes.
 Here are two simple requests (note that the two trailing newlines are required for the first one!):

 ```http
 GET / HTTP/1.1